scotthmccoy/scotthmccoy.github.io/_posts/2020-07-17-libraries-frameworks.md

 ## Static vs Dynamic Frameworks and Swift
 * It used to be the case that a framework that used Swift **had to** be dynamic, probably because the Swift libraries must be included in the framework package because of Swifts ABI instability prior to 5.0, and the fact that because they were system libraries, they were distributed as dylibs.
-* ABI Stability came in March of 2019 with Swift 5.
+* ABI Stability came with Swift 5 in Xcode 10.2 (March of 2019).
 This allowed the App Store to [thin app downloads](https://developer.apple.com/documentation/xcode-release-notes/swift-5-release-notes-for-xcode-10_2) of their Swift dylibs so long as the device is running iOS 12.2 or higher (and thus came with the Swift dylibs already installed).
 For prior iOS versions, the Swift dylibs would still have to be included in the app and downloaded by the user.
-* Module Stability came in September of 2019 with Swift 5.1.
+* Module Stability came in Swift 5.1 with Xcode 11.0 (September of 2019).
 This allowed true [backwards compatibility](https://www.donnywals.com/what-is-module-stability-in-swift-and-why-should-you-care/) with prior versions of Swift (at the time, only 5.0 and 5.0.1):
 > While ABI Stability allows programs written with different versions of Swift to exist in a shared runtime, Module Stability allows you to use frameworks compiled with different versions of Swift in a project that might use yet another version of Swift.
 * You can now make a Swift static library.
 This [article](https://medium.com/onfido-tech/distributing-compiled-ios-swift-static-libraries-and-swift-static-frameworks-7fecc4f3d182) gives pretty detailed instructions, including what to do with the .swiftmodule.